dominant-strategies/quai-docusaurus/docs/participate/use-quai/user-faq/user-faq.md

 | Near-Coordinate | Yes          | A transaction where the originating Zone and the destination Zone are different, but are subordinate to the same Region.  | ~300s            |
 | Far-Coordinate  | Yes          | A transaction where the originating Zone and the destination zone are different, and are subordinate to different Regions.| ~3300s.          |

+*† Settlement time is given in averages.
+Block production in Quai Network is a stochastic process, meaning that real-world settlement times will have minor variance.*

 ## Installing Pelagus

 **Where can I install Pelagus?**